PingOne

 Steps

-2. For the appropriate email domain name entry, click Verify.
+2. Locate the appropriate email domain name entry and click Verify.

-3. In the Email Domain Verification screen, copy the email domain trust records to a secure location.
+3. In the Email Domain Verification modal, copy the email domain trust records to a secure location.

-4. Go to your DNS manager and update it with these copied email domain entries.
+4. Go to your DNS manager and update it with the email domain entries you copied.
 You can leave the PingOne window open, or close it and return later.

 Verifying the trusted email domain